robertcduvall/vooga-cps108-fall2010/src/vooga/games/doodlejump/README.txt

 CONTROLS

 The controls for DoodleGame are simple.
-First, press enter to start the game.
+First, click the start button to start the game.
 Then, to move left press the left arrow, to move right press the right arrow and to shoot a ball press the spacebar.

-From the main menu press enter to start the game.

-During game play, to pause the game press P. If the game is paused press P to resume.
+During game play, to pause the game press P. If the game is paused click the resume button to resume.
+After the game is over, click the play button to play again.